-It is essential that a pregnant woman get all the nutrients and energy necessary for the fetus to develop while maintaining her own health.
-Pregnant women must have a healthy diet because their bodies experience major changes throughout pregnancy.
+It is essential that a pregnant person get all the nutrients and energy necessary for the fetus to develop while maintaining her own health.
+Pregnant people must have a healthy diet because their bodies experience major changes throughout pregnancy.

 Make sure that you include a variety of nutritious food in your meals and snacks and that you adopt healthy eating habits such as those recommended by Canada’s Food Guide.
 Go to the page Healthy eating to find out more.

 You should drink water throughout the day too.
 Water is the best way to quench your thirst.
-Drink water instead of 100% pure fruit juice, fruit drinks, soft drinks and other sugary drinks.
+Drink water instead of fruit juice, even100% pure, fruit drinks, soft drinks and other sugary drinks.
 Go to the page Water, the drink of choice to stay hydrated to find out more.

 Help and resources